HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Background and Rationale for Design

-Text-to-image diffusion models embody a clear quality-latency trade-off (see Figure~\ref{fig:motivation_quality_latency}-\textit{left}): more compute (e.g., deeper networks or transformers, more denoising steps, etc) typically yields better image quality but longer runtime (and latency) and lesser throughput (i.e., fewer queries processed per second).
+\mypar{Background for T2I diffusion models} Text-to-image (T2I) diffusion models embody a clear quality-latency trade-off (see Figure~\ref{fig:motivation_quality_latency}-\textit{left}): more compute (e.g., deeper networks or transformers, more denoising steps, etc) typically yields better image quality but longer runtime (and latency) and lesser throughput (i.e., fewer queries processed per second).
 In our setting on L40S GPUs, the spectrum spans sub-second generation (e.g., SDXL-Lightning at 2 steps $\approx$ 0.5s) to tens of seconds (e.g., SD3.5-Large at 50 steps $\approx$ 27s) for an image of 1024$\times$1024 resolution.

-Prior query-aware model serving approaches~\cite{ahmad2025diffserveefficientlyservingtexttoimage, chen2023frugalgpt} route queries via a cascade to optimize throughput and SLO violation ratios.
-In the case of a simple two-model cascade, the first model could be a lightweight model that offers low latency and relatively low quality, and the second model could have higher latency and quality.
-A discriminator decides if the output of the first model is of sufficiently high quality, failing which the query is routed to the second model of the cascade.
-This reduces average latency relative to always using a heavyweight model, but still incurs a non-trivial overhead since every query incurs the overhead of the first lightweight model.
-Further, a longer cascade with more than two models could incur more computational and latency overheads as some queries would pass through all models in the cascade to produce a response.